atom2ueki/react-onebox/README.md

 # react-onebox
-a react.js plugin to preview a page from url media
+a react.js plugin to preview a page from url media, like facebook Open Graph